gregott91/go-covidtracker/README.md

 ## Building

-From the top level of the directory, run the following commands:
+From the top level of the directory, run the following command:

 ```Go
 go build